laravel/nova-docs/4.0/resources/README.md

 :::tip Time Synchronization

-If you are experiencing issues with traffic cop you may first want to check that the system time is correctly synchronized using NTP.
+If you are experiencing issues with traffic cop you should ensure that your system time is correctly synchronized using NTP.
 :::

 ## Resource Polling